TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 Although `SELECT *` can be convenient, it can be dangerous because a model's result can change due to external factors (for example, the upstream source adding or removing a column).
 In general, you should always list out every column you need.
 When selecting from external sources, `SELECT *` is prohibited and will raise an exception.

 ## Transpilation
 SQLMesh leverages [SQLGlot](https://github.com/tobymao/sqlglot) in order to parse and transpile SQL.
-Thus, you can write your SQL in any supported dialect and transpile it into another supported dialect.
+Therefore, you can write your SQL in any supported dialect and transpile it into another supported dialect.
 You can also use advanced syntax that may not be available in your engine of choice.
 For example, `x::int` is equivalent to `CAST(x as INT)`, but is only supported in some dialects.
 SQLGlot brings you this feature regardless of what engine you're using.
 Additionally, you won't have to worry about things such as trailing commas, as SQLGlot will remove them at parse time.

 ## Macros
 Although SQL is very powerful, it is often required to run SQL queries with dynamic components such as date filters.
 For example, you may want to change the date ranges in a `between` statement so that you can get the latest batch of data.
 SQLMesh provides these dates automatically through macro variables.

 Additionally, large queries can be difficult to read and maintain.
-In order to make queries less bloated and repetitive, SQLMesh supports a powerful [macro syntax](../../macros) as well as [Jinja](https://jinja.palletsprojects.com/en/3.1.x/), allowing you to write powerful macros that can make your SQL queries easier to manage.
+In order to make queries less bloated and repetitive, SQLMesh supports a powerful [macro syntax](../../macros) as well as [Jinja](https://jinja.palletsprojects.com/en/3.1.x/), allowing you to write macros that can make your SQL queries easier to manage.